 - 1. Students are required to have a set of courses pre-approved prior to departure as part of the study abroad application process. - 2.
-Once a student is registered for courses abroad, if there are changes to what was previously agreed to on the course approval form, the student must gain approval for the new course(s) from their advisor (College of Arts and Sciences) or their advising center (Kania School of Management and Panuska College of Professional Studies).
-All students will copy the study abroad director on all correspondence regarding changes to the course approval form. - 3.
-Transcripts from abroad without an accurate course approval form on file will not be evaluated. - 4.
-Courses taken while studying abroad that are not pre-approved by the student's advisor may not be eligible for transfer to the University.
+Once a student is registered for courses abroad, if there are changes to what was previously agreed to on the course approval form, she/he must gain approval for the new course(s) from her/his advisor (College of Arts and Sciences) or their advising center (Kania School of Management and Panuska College of Professional Studies).
+All students will copy the study abroad director on all correspondence regarding changes to the course approval form. - Transcripts from abroad without an accurate course approval form on file will not be evaluated.

-Standards of Conduct While Studying Abroad
+Standards of Conduct While Studying Abroad:

-- University students studying abroad are subject to the laws of the country in which they are studying and the conduct and academic codes of the host institutions. - 2.
-While studying abroad in an Affiliated Study Abroad Program, a student is concurrently enrolled as a student at the University of Scranton and is subject to all University of Scranton conduct and academic integrity standards. - 3.
-Misconduct of any kind by a student studying abroad will be referred to the Office of Global Education and/or the Office of Student Conduct for review and appropriate action.
+- 1. University students studying abroad are subject to the laws of the country in which they are studying and the conduct and academic codes of the host institutions. - 2.
+While studying abroad, a student is concurrently enrolled as a student at the University of Scranton and is subject to all University of Scranton conduct and academic integrity standards. - 3.
+Misconduct of any kind by a student studying abroad will be referred to the International Programs and Services Office and/or the University Judicial System for review and appropriate action.
 Serious misconduct may lead to the expulsion of a student from a study abroad program, expulsion from the country and suspension or expulsion from the University of Scranton.

-Study Abroad Costs: Billing/Invoicing
+Study Abroad Costs: Billing/Invoicing:

-- 1. All students will be assessed a \$125.00, non-refundable study abroad application fee. - 2.
-Students studying abroad for a semester or academic year will be charged the prevailing tuition rate at the University of Scranton for the term(s) abroad, the standard per semester student fee.
-The University of Scranton will, to the greatest extent possible, invoice the student for room, board and any administrative fees associated with an approved study abroad program. - 3.
+- 1. All students (regular study abroad and faculty led study abroad programs) will be assessed a \$75.00, non-refundable study abroad application fee. - 2.
+Students studying abroad for a semester or academic year will be charged the prevailing tuition rate at the University of Scranton for the term(s) abroad, the standard per semester student fee and the non-refundable application fee of \$75.00.
+The University of Scranton will, to the greatest extent possible, invoice the student for room, board and administrative fees associated with an approved study abroad program. - Students participating in a University of Scranton faculty led study abroad program will be charged for only one credit of a three credit class but they are responsible for all other costs associated with the faculty led study abroad trip. - 4.
 For, non-University of Scranton intersession and summer programs, students will be invoiced by the University of Scranton for the costs of the program.
-In addition to the program costs, a non-refundable application fee of \$125.00 will additionally be billed by the University of Scranton. - 4.
-Unless otherwise stated, students will be responsible for securing their airfare to their study destination. - 5.
+In addition to the program costs, a \$350.00 administrative fee and a non-refundable application fee of \$75.00 will additionally be billed by the University of Scranton. - 5.
+Unless otherwise stated, students will be responsible for securing their airfare to their study destination. - 6.
 Unless otherwise stated, students will be responsible for securing a student visa, if required, for their study destination.

-Financial Aid/Scholarship and Studying Abroad
+Financial Aid/Scholarship and Studying Abroad: